How Do I Light a Gas Grill?

-First, raise the lid of your gas grill.
-Second, turn on the gas at the propane tank.
+First things first, raise that lid up high.
+Then, turn on the gas at the propane tank.
 Next, turn on one of the gas burners on the grill.
-Then, press the auto light or ignition button if your grill has one.
+And finally, hit that auto light or ignition button if your grill has one.

-That should do it.
-If it doesn't light, and there are holes in the bottom of your unit, then you can stick a match near the burner from that position.
-If not, then use a long match from the top.
-If that is not available, throw a match in near the burners.
+We have Ignition!
+Your grill should be lit and ready to go.
+But if for some reason it didn't light up, don't panic.
+If your unit has holes in the bottom, you can try sticking a match near the burner from that position.
+If not, use a long match from the top.
+And if that's not available, throw a match in near the burners.
+But please, be careful.

-After the grill is lit, turn on the other burners.
-Allow the entire grill to burn for about 5 to 10 minutes on high.
-This will burn off any remaining food and grease accumulations on the diffusers below.
-Once the smoke subsides and it appears to be burning smoother and cleaner, then you can turn the burners back down to low and you're ready for business.
+Once your grill is all lit up, turn on the rest of the burners and let it burn for about 5 to 10 minutes on high.
+This will burn off any leftover food and grease accumulations on the diffusers below.
+When the smoke has subsided and the grill is burning smoothly, turn the burners back down to low and you're ready to start grilling.